AsianLII [Home] [Databases] [WorldLII] [Search] [Feedback]

 Article 12.
 Relieving from liabilities

-reports by reporting entities to the Financial Information
+12.1.
+The provision of reports by reporting entities to the Financial

-Service and other relevant institutions, in accordance with provisions
+Service and other relevant institutions, in accordance with provisions of this

-Law, shall not be considered as a breach of banking and professional
+Law, shall not be considered as a breach

 confidentiality.

-to which a report relates was
+12.2.
+Notwithstanding that the transaction to which a report relates was

-established not to have the purpose of money laundering or terrorism
+not to have the purpose of money laundering or terrorism

-financing, it is forbidden to
+financing, it is forbidden to impose administrative and criminal charges

 against the reporting entity.

 12.3.
-Neither the Financial Information Service nor a reporting
+Neither the Financial Information Service nor a reporting entity is liable for

-any damages arising from the suspension of a specific transaction, in
+from the suspension of a specific transaction, in

 accordance with Article 11 of this Law,